 - Summer Prerequisite Coursework – Summer prerequisite courses, including online courses, are accepted.

-- One-Rate Tuition – All students, regardless of residency status, are assessed the same tuition rate.
+- In-State Tuition for All – All students, regardless of residency status, are assessed the same tuition rate – the lowest in Illinois.

 Pre-Pharmacy Prerequisite Coursework Heading link